cksystemsgroup/scalloc/README.md

 ## Binaries

 We do not explicitly provide pre-built binaries.
+However, binaries for Linux (x86_64) can be found on [scalloc's drone.io downloads page](https://drone.io/github.com/cksystemsgroup/scalloc/files).
+Note that these binaries are generated on every code change and may not be very stable.

 ## Building from source